osg-htc/docs/docs/other/osg-token-renewer.md

 To create a new client account named `<ACCOUNT_SHORTNAME>`:

+1. If using OIDC mode,
-1. Create a corresponding file named `/etc/osg/tokens/<ACCOUNT_SHORTNAME>.pw` with the encryption password to use for this client account.
+   create a file named `/etc/osg/tokens/<ACCOUNT_SHORTNAME>.pw` with the encryption password to use for this account.
+   Choose any complicated password; it will be used by `oidc-agent` to encrypt files on disk.
 1. Consult the
    [Requesting Tokens](https://osg-htc.org/technology/software/requesting-tokens/)
    document to determine which scopes you will need for this client account.
-1. Run the setup script as follows:
+1. If using OIDC mode, run the setup script as follows:

         :::console
         root@server # osg-token-renewer-setup <ACCOUNT_SHORTNAME>